sal96ali/Csharp-connection-with-SQL-Server/README.md

 # Csharp-connection-with-SQL-Server
-This is an SQL server connection demo, using a desktop application C#-based.
+This is an SQL server connection demo using a desktop application C#-based.
 Written by : Salim Ali

-1. Overview
+1. Overview <br>
-      First think first, this project is just a demo that tests the connection between windows application (C# based) and a database stored in local server.
+      First things first, this project is just a demo that tests the connection between Windows application (C# based) and a database stored in a local server.

 2. Procedure
       This small project is divided into two seperated parts.
 The Windows Desktop Application part, and the Database part.